 - negligently approves the dangerous working conditions

 If your injury is due to your own negligence, that doesn’t necessarily mean you can’t claim workers comp from your insurance provider.
-Some states allow you to file for workers comp no matter whose fault the injury is, as long as it’s work-related.
+Some states allow you to file workers’ compensation claims no matter whose fault the injury is, as long as it’s work-related.

-How to Get Workers Comp Benefits If You Are Self-Employed
+How to Get Benefits If You Have No Workers Comp Insurance

 As mentioned earlier, you can sue for compensation if your client has direct control of the work that you do.
 If you don’t have the freedom to do your job your way, then you’re not a contractor but an employee.
-As such, your employers should provide you with workers’ comp coverage.
+As such, they should provide you with workers comp coverage.

-It’s not unheard of for employers to erroneously classify employees as individual contractors to get away with employee benefits.
+It’s also not unheard of for employers to erroneously classify employees as individual contractors to get away with employee benefits.
 So most states put in place sanctions for erring employers.
-If you can prove that you are indeed an employee rather than a contractor, you have a higher chance of getting workers comp benefits.
+If you can prove that you are indeed an employee rather than a contractor, you have a higher chance of getting workers’ comp benefits.
 Your employer may even have to face steep penalties.